 The New Carlsberg Foundation puts emphasis on the following aspects:

-• A synopsis describing the originality and relevance of the research and a State-of-the-Art passage on the given subject of no more than two standard page in total (2400 characters with spaces).
+• A synopsis describing the originality and relevance of the research, as well as a state-of-the-art passage on the subject.
+Max 2 pages.

-• A statement of production and printing costs from the publisher (if applicable).
+• Statement of production and printing costs from the publisher

 Reporting